-To determine whether sites are high or low quality (as recommended by best practice); scores from site assessments are colour-coded against a baseline threshold (high being green and low being red).
-The table overleaf summarises the results of the quality assessment for parks.
+To determine whether sites are high or low quality (as recommended by best practice); scores from site assessments are colour-coded against a baseline threshold (high quality being green and low quality being red).
+Table 4.4 summarises the results of the quality assessment for parks.
 A threshold of 60% is applied in order to identify high and low quality.
 Further explanation of how the quality scores and thresholds are derived can be found in Part 2 (Methodology).